opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Get service conditions

-The `ServiceConditions` resource contains active conditions detected by the service.
-For the full schema definition, see the `ServiceConditions` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve active conditions detected by the service, perform a `GET` operation on the `ServiceConditions` resource: